-- 1. Any change in the schedule (in compliance with State Statute) of a Middle School or High School must be the subject of a vote in accordance with the procedures set forth in Section K. - 2.
-A vote to change the total school schedule may be taken for the following school year between the first Monday of October and the second Friday of December from the options in subsection 3. - 3.
-High School and Multi-Level 6-12 School Schedule Options: - Straight Seven Period Schedule (Six periods of class time and one preparation/conference/planning period). - A/B Block Schedule (Six periods of class time and one preparation/conference/planning period) and as set forth in Article 10(C). - Rotator Seven Period Schedule (Six periods of class time and one preparation/conference/planning period), and as set forth in Article 10(C). - Eight Period Schedule (Six periods of class time and one preparation/conference/planning period).
+- Any change in the schedule (in compliance with State Statute) of a Middle School or High School must be the subject of a vote in accordance with the procedures set forth in Section K. - A vote to change the total school schedule may be taken for the following school year between the first Monday of October and the second Friday of December from the options in subsection 3. - High School and Multi-Level 6-12 School Schedule Options:

+- 4x4 A/B Block Schedule (number of periods and preparation/planning will be determined prior to a vote). - Straight Seven Period Schedule (Six periods of class time and one preparation/conference/planning period). - \A/B Block Schedule (Six periods of class time and one preparation/conference/planning period) and as set forth in Article 10(C). - \Rotator Seven Period Schedule (Six periods of class time and one preparation/conference/planning period), and as set forth in Article 10(C). - Eight Period Schedule (Six periods of class time, one lunch period and one preparation/conference/planning period). - Eight Period Personalization Schedule (Teacher will teach five classes, and in addition, the teacher will supervise a personalization period.
+During a personalization period/study hall, the teacher is only responsible for taking roll and maintaining order.
+There is no instructional activity during this block of time; therefore, no evaluative observations shall be conducted.)

-Employees in the Rotator Seven and A/B Block Schedules do not receive one preparation/conference/planning period every day.
+\Employees in the Rotator Seven and A/B Block Schedules do not receive one preparation/conference/planning period every day.